 We are currently advancing a unique pipeline of patient-specific cancer immunotherapies derived from our PIONEER platform.
-For each cancer immunotherapy derived from our PIONEER platform, we have selected the optimal delivery modality to maximize its potential antitumor effect.
+For each cancer immunotherapy, we have selected the optimal delivery modality to maximize its potential antitumor effect.
 We are screening and testing a variety of modalities including peptides, DNA and mRNA for their ability to elicit a strong antitumor and T-cell response.
 Data readouts from our standardized pre-clinical models allow us to select those modalities which we believe will exert the strongest antitumor effect in patients and rapidly move them into the clinic.
 In addition, we also screen, and ultimately select, different modalities for their speed and cost of manufacturing ensuring they allow for rapid development and large-scale production of our cancer immunotherapies.

 Our first lead product candidate developed using our PIONEER platform, EVX-01, is a novel liposomal, peptide-based cancer immunotherapy designed to engage a patient's own immune system to fight various cancers by mounting a neoepitope-specific immune response against tumors.
-EVX-01 is administered in combination with current standard of care, PD-1/PD-L1 checkpoint inhibitor, or CPI, and is currently in a clinical Phase 1/2a trial in three indications: metastatic and/or unresectable melanoma, NSCLC and bladder cancer.
-The trial commenced in January 2019 and is an open-label, single-arm pilot trial in two parts.
-The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity (secondary endpoint) and establish a recommended Phase 2b dose, or RP2D.
-Early results indicate that the combination therapy is well-tolerated and rapidly generates broad and long-lasting EVX-01-induced neoepitope-specific de novo T-cell responses in patients.
-We anticipate a data readout from our Phase 1/2a trial in the first half of 2021.
+EVX-01 is administered in combination with current standard of care, PD-1/PD-L1 checkpoint inhibitor, or CPI, and is currently in a Phase 1/2a clinical trial in Stage III and IV advanced or metastatic unresectable melanoma.
+The trial commenced in January 2019 and is an open-label, single-arm trial.
+The objectives of the trial are to evaluate the safety/tolerability (primary endpoint) and immunogenicity and feasibility of manufacturing (secondary endpoint) and establish a recommended Phase 2b dose, or RP2D.